Causes of Pulmonary Atresia

-Some congenital heart defects may have a genetic link, either occurring due to a defect in a gene, a chromosome abnormality, or environmental exposure, causing heart problems to occur more often in certain families.
-Most of the time, this heart defect occurs sporadically (by chance), with no clear reason for its development.
+Some congenital heart defects may have a genetic link.
+This may be due to a defect in a gene, a chromosome abnormality or environmental exposure.
+This may cause heart problems to occur more often in certain families.
+Most of the time, this heart defect occurs by chance with no clear reason for its development.

 Signs and Symptoms of Pulmonary Atresia

 Cyanosis (blue color) is often present to some degree immediately after birth.
-Depending on other structural differences in the heart, it could range from mild to profound.
-The degree of cyanosis is related to the presence of other defects that allow blood to mix, including a patent (open) ductus arteriosus that is used to bypass the lungs during fetal life.
+Depending on other structural differences in the heart, it could range from mild to severe.
+The degree of cyanosis is related to the presence of other defects that allow blood to mix.
+This includes a patent (open) ductus arteriosus that is used to bypass the lungs during fetal life.
 This ductus arteriosus begins closing shortly after birth.
-Closure is prompted by the introduction of oxygen into the blood once the baby starts breathing on it’s own.
-Closure of this ductus starts within hours of being born and can take a few days to weeks.
+Closure is started by the introduction of oxygen into the blood once the baby starts breathing on their own.
+Closure of this ductus starts within hours of being born.
+It can take a few days to weeks.
 As the ductus closes the cyanosis will increase.

-Some babies will have developed extra blood vessels, called collateral vessels, that take blood from an artery to the lungs.
-Depending on the size of these vessels, the baby may not be blue as early and may not need a surgical intervention for a longer period.
-Eventually, however, the baby will outgrow the capacity of these vessels to get enough blood to the lungs for oxygenation.
+Some babies will have developed extra blood vessels, called collateral vessels, which take blood from an artery to the lungs.
+Depending on the size of these vessels, the baby may not be blue as early.
+They may not need a surgical intervention for a longer period.
+Eventually, the baby will outgrow the capacity of these vessels to get enough blood to the lungs for oxygenation.

 The following are the most common symptoms of pulmonary atresia.
-However, each child may experience symptoms differently.
+Each child may have different symptoms.
 Symptoms may include:

 - Difficulty breathing

-The symptoms of pulmonary atresia may resemble other medical conditions or heart problems.
-Always consult your child's physician for a diagnosis.
+The symptoms of pulmonary atresia may look like other medical conditions or heart problems.
+Always talk to your child's doctor for a diagnosis.

 Diagnosis of Pulmonary Atresia

-A pediatric cardiologist and/or a neonatologist may be involved in your child's care.
-A pediatric cardiologist specializes in the diagnosis and medical management of congenital heart defects, as well as heart problems that may develop later in childhood.
+A pediatric cardiologist and / or a neonatologist may be involved in your child's care.
+A pediatric cardiologist specializes in the diagnosis and medical management of congenital heart defects.
+They also focus on heart problems that may develop later in childhood.
 A neonatologist specializes in illnesses affecting newborns, both premature and full-term.

-Cyanosis is a major indication that there is a problem with your newborn.
-Your child's physician may have also heard a heart murmur during a physical examination.
-A heart murmur is simply a noise caused by the turbulence of blood flowing through the openings that allow the blood to mix.
+Cyanosis is a major sign that there is a problem with your newborn.
+Your child's doctor may have also heard a heart murmur during a physical examination.
+A heart murmur is a noise caused by the turbulence of blood flowing through the openings that allow the blood to mix.

-Other diagnostic tests are needed to help with the diagnosis, and may include:
+Other tests are needed to help with the diagnosis.
+They may include:

-- Chest X-ray, a diagnostic test which uses invisible electromagnetic energy beams to produce images of internal tissues, bones and organs onto film
+- Chest X-ray - a diagnostic test which uses invisible electromagnetic energy beams to create images of internal tissues, bones, and organs onto film.

-- Electrocardiogram (ECG or EKG), a test that records the electrical activity of the heart, shows abnormal rhythms (arrhythmias or dysrhythmias), and detects heart muscle stress
+- Electrocardiogram (ECG or EKG) - a test that records the electrical activity of the heart.
+It also shows abnormal rhythms (arrhythmias or dysrhythmias), and can see heart muscle stress.

-- Echocardiogram (echo), a procedure that evaluates the structure and function of the heart by using sound waves recorded and displayed on a screen that produce a moving picture of the heart and heart valves
+- Echocardiogram (echo) - a procedure that looks at the structure and function of the heart by using sound waves recorded and shown on a screen.
+The sounds waves make a moving picture of the heart and heart valves.

-- Cardiac catheterization, an invasive procedure that gives very detailed information about the structures inside the heart.
-Under sedation, a small, thin, flexible tube (catheter) is inserted into a blood vessel in the groin, and guided to the inside of the heart.
-Blood pressure and oxygen measurements are taken in the four chambers of the heart, as well as the pulmonary artery and aorta.
-Contrast dye is also injected to more clearly visualize the structures inside the heart.
+- Cardiac catheterization - an invasive procedure that gives detailed information about the structures inside the heart.
+Under sedation, a small, thin, flexible tube (catheter) is put into a blood vessel in the groin and guided to the inside of the heart.
+Blood pressure and oxygen measurements are taken in the four chambers of the heart.
+Measurements are also taken in the pulmonary artery and aorta.
+Contrast dye is injected to see the heart structures more clearly.

-This heart defect is often picked up before birth, during an ultrasound.
-Your obstetrician will refer you to a specialist who will perform a fetal echocardiogram.
-This can give you a chance to learn about this defect, and also helps your doctors prepare for the birth of your baby.
-When this diagnosis is known before birth, the baby can be stabilized with a medicine that can keep the fetal connections open until the baby is thoroughly examined and has an echocardiogram to confirm whether the baby will need surgery in the newborn period.
+This heart defect is often found before birth, during an ultrasound.
+Your obstetrician will refer you to a specialist who will do a fetal echocardiogram.
+This can give you a chance to learn about this defect.
+It also helps your doctors prepare for the birth of your baby.
+When this diagnosis is known before birth, the baby can be stabilized with a medicine that can keep the fetal connections open until the baby is examined.
+An echocardiogram will be done with the exam to decide if the baby will need surgery in the newborn period.

 Treatment for Pulmonary Atresia

-Specific treatment for pulmonary atresia will be determined by your child's physician based on:
+Specific treatment for pulmonary atresia will be determined by your child's doctor based on: